Ansei great earthquakes

 The earthquakes were blamed on a giant catfish (Namazu) thrashing about.
 Ukiyo-e prints depicting namazu became very popular around this time.

+Aftermath

+At that time, Yevfimiy Putyatin, who was in Japan, carried out rescue operations for the people of Shimoda.
+Until then, the Japanese had been wary of Russians, but after this incident, their perception of Russians began to change.

 Other notable quakes

 1854 Iga-Ueno earthquake, one which registered 7.4 on the Richter scale and struck the Kansai region.

-An 1856 earthquake off Hachinohe coast was estimated to be a megathrust earthquake with Magnitude 7-8, with tsunami recorded, however damage was relatively few.
+An 1856 earthquake off Hachinohe coast was estimated to be a megathrust earthquake with Magnitude 7–8, with tsunami recorded, however damage was relatively few.

 The 1858 Hietsu earthquake struck Hida Province (modern-day Gifu Prefecture) on April 9, 1858.